gregdetre/healthyselfjournal/docs/reference/CONVERSATION_SUMMARIES.md

 ## Overview

-LLM-generated summaries stored in frontmatter, regenerated after each Q&A within a session for crash resilience.
+LLM-generated summaries stored in frontmatter.
+For resilience, summaries are refreshed throughout the session; to reduce latency, regeneration now runs in the background.

 ## See also